 On that note, make sure you have a strong call to action present – be it a contact form, Mailchimp email newsletter, link to an online store, Yelp profile, etc. Even if you only needed a website to list your address and contact information, consider a more specific call to action to get even more out of your website.
 For example, you might want to offer exclusive coupons to website visitors.

 To start driving traffic to your website, be sure to check out our online marketing section.
-In particular, you can take advantage of a free $75 credit for Google Adwords and a $50 free coupon for Bing Ads.
+In particular, you can take advantage of a free $150 credit for Google Adwords and Bing Ads.
+Get instructions for claiming your ad credit here.